Rep for Chris Christie denies Jon Bon Jovi used Patrick Carney to avoid talking to New Jersey governor

-Rick Kern/WireImageA rep for Chris Christie has denied a story about Jon Bon Jovi using The Black Keys drummer Patrick Carney to avoid talking to the New Jersey governor at a party.
+ABC/Ida Mae Astute; Douglas Mason/ Getty ImagesA rep for Chris Christie has denied a story about Jon Bon Jovi allegedly using The Black Keys drummer Patrick Carney to avoid talking to the New Jersey governor at a party.

-To back up a bit: Carney gave an interview with Vice News in November 2016 in which the drummer explains he once met Bon Jovi at a party, and the New Jersey rocker started talking to him “really intensely.”
+To back up a bit: Carney gave an interview with Vice News in November 2016 in which he explains that he once met Bon Jovi at a party, and the New Jersey rocker started talking to him “really intensely.”

 “I was like, ‘Wow, why does Jon Bon Jovi want to talk to me?'”
 Carney remembers.
 “But I realized it was just because he didn’t want to talk to Chris Christie.”